-If the success of an image can be gauged by how many comments it receives, approved medications then this one ranks very high among the photographs I have taken.
-It sat on the wall of our living room in a small grouping of black and white photos, clinic for about 10 years.
-During that time, link a great many (mostly female) visitors to our home noticed it and asked “Who is that?”
+If the success of an image can be gauged by how many comments it receives, then this one ranks very high among the photographs I have taken.
+It sat on the wall of our living room in a small grouping of black and white photos, for about 10 years.
+During that time, a great many (mostly female) visitors to our home noticed it and asked “Who is that?”

 I have long forgotten the name of the subject, but he was one of a duo who approached me in Stanley Park, Vancouver, when they saw me taking pictures.
 They were forming a rock band, they said, and needed some promotional shots.
 One was wild and energetic, with long hair, bushy beard, and sporting a skin-tight buckskin suit that he’d personally designed and hand sewed.
 The other (pictured) was handsome, well-groomed, sophisticated and charismatic in a different manner to his partner.

 I don’t know if these two ever got their group off the ground, but 1974 was a good, perhaps great year in music.
 Joni Mitchell released Court and Spark, which revealed her growing interest in new sounds – particularly jazz.
 Co-incidentally, I was just beginning to gain an appreciation for jazz through live performances at a local Vancouver club.
 In a different genre, Al Stewart’s Past, Present and Future (one of my all-time favourite albums) reached North America.
 The lyrics to Stewart’s haunting tune Roads to Moscow echoed, at least in part, what I was reading at the time – The Gulag Archipelago by Soviet dissident and author Aleksandr Solzhenitsyn.